sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 \end{equation}
 ```

-Collisions between rain and snow result in snow in temperatures below freezing andin rain in temperatures above freezing.
+Collisions between rain and snow result in snow in temperatures below freezing and in rain in temperatures above freezing.
 The source term is defined as:
 ```math
 \begin{equation}